JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 ### Who created Junkbot?

-Junkbot was created by "gameLab", a company founded in early 2001 by Eric Zimmerman and Peter Lee "simply because we wanted to make games"[^vice].
+Junkbot was created by "gameLab", a company of 6 founded in early 2001 by Eric Zimmerman and Peter Lee "simply because we wanted to make games"[^vice].
 They quickly found work creating web games for LEGO.com due to their connections made whilst working on the extremely popular Sissyfight 2000[^sissyfight]. gameLab's story has been told in detail elsewhere (e.g. [Wikipedia](https://en.wikipedia.org/wiki/Gamelab)), with a LEGO podcast episode centred around Junkbot[^lego-podcast] ([transcript](https://www.lego.com/cdn/cs/set/assets/blte95c26554f38a01a/bits_n_bricks_s03e29_feature_and_transcript.pdf)).

 These names are mostly taken from gameLab's website in October 2001[^gamelab-people] and are all included in Junkbot's August 9th press release[^junkbot-release-date].
 I've included their bios verbatim, plus added information on their work in the last 20 years when appropriate.
 It's worth noting the extraordinarily high levels of continued collaboration even decades later, and how most continued to publicly talk about games and educate others.